• 5 Bedrooms

 About this space

 Welcome to our serene getaway by the Pasquotank River!
-Our striking home features a enchanting front porch adorned with inviting swinging chairs, a enormous living room for relaxation, and a entirely supplied kitchen for your culinary adventures.
+Our appealing home features a enchanting front porch adorned with inviting swinging chairs, a huge living room for relaxation, and a completely supplied kitchen for your culinary adventures.
 Unwind in the dedicated attic game room, and choose from five comfortable bedrooms, including two master suites.
 With four bathrooms, a washer and dryer, and a well manicured backyard, complete with a deck for grilling and entertaining, your riverside hideaway awaits!

 About the Area